 Place felt ears around headband, sandwiching the pipe cleaner ears.
 Glue in place.

-Trim any rough or uneven edges and then bend and shape your new ears.
+Trim any rough or uneven edges and then bend and shape your new animal ears headband.

-Enjoy your ears — and let us know below what animal you created…
+Enjoy your animal ears — and let us know below what animal you created…

 More Costume Ideas